samdouble/samdouble.github.io/README.md

 ## Production

-1. Change the version number in the *csproj* file.
-1. Push your changes to any branch.
+1. Push your changes to the `master` branch.
-2. dotnet-releaser on CircleCI will create a new release on GitHub.